spryker/spryker-docs/docs/pbc/all/digital-asset-management/manage-in-the-back-office/manage-file-list.md

 ## Editing files

-*Edit file* lets you edit a file, upload multiple versions of a file, and manage file versions.
+*Edit file* lets you edit a file's attributes, upload multiple versions of a file, and manage file versions.

-To edit a file:
+To edit a file's attributes:

 1. On the *File List* page in the _Actions_ column, click **Edit**.
 2. On the *Edit File* page, on the *File* tab, update the attributes.